LukeMcCann/BlocBreaker/README.md

 Original take on a classic block-breaking game.
 Anime-themed block breaker, to play [click here](https://404NotFound)

+If the link does not work check the repository, if there is no index.html the project requires building.

-or clone this repository and double click the index.html file into your browser.
+Alternatively, you may clone this repository and double click the index.html file or drag index.html into your browser.

 ### Developer Tools / Review Tools